kris-brown/kbkb/README.md

 # kbkb

-A static site generated from a directory of TeX files
+A static site generated from a directory of TeX files.
+Currently hosted [here](https://web.stanford.edu/~ksb/phil/doc/phil.html).

 ## HOW TO USE

  - Edit TeX files, found in `doc/`.
- - `stack build --exec kbkb` to compile and run (populates `site/`)
+ - `stack build --exec "kbkb <FLAGS>"` to compile and run
- - call with command line arg `pdf` if you want to generate pdfs too (takes long currently b/c we don't check whether the pdf has changed)
- - `rsync -rv site/ ksb@rice.stanford.edu:afs-home/WWW/phil --exclude '*._0.html' --exclude '*._1.html' --exclude '*._2.html'`
- - Sometimes need to clear: `src/clear.sh` and `ssh ksb@rice.stanford.edu rm -r afs-home/WWW/phil`
+ - flag `gen` populates `site/`
+ - flag `sync` ssh copies `site/` to where the website is hosted
+ - flag `pdf` will generate pdfs
+   (takes long time, currently)

+ - flag `clear` will wipe out the local and remote `site/` folders

- - Caveats
+### Caveats
-  - Don't use unicode in titles of files
+- Don't use unicode, apostrophes, slashes in titles of files
 - Leading digits of file titles are stripped (these are just used to order)

 ## DONE
 - Convert directory of Latex into HTML + PDF